Skip to main content

 • Spring and summer Chinook Salmon seasons and limits are set by the Idaho Fish and Game Commission and issued in separate brochures

-• Seasons and limits for fall Chinook Salmon and Coho Salmon can be found below
+• Seasons and limits for fall Chinook Salmon and Coho Salmon can be found on page 54

-• Fishing for or targeting salmon is prohibited unless a salmon season is specifically opened for that water
+• Fishing for salmon is prohibited unless a salmon season is specifically opened for that water

-• Defined as Rainbow Trout longer than twenty (20) inches in length in the Salmon River drainage (excluding lakes and reservoirs).
-Between Hells Canyon Dam and Oxbow Dam and the Boise River from its mouth upstream to Barber Dam during steelhead seasons, steelhead are Rainbow Trout over twenty (20) inches in length with the adipose fin clipped (as evidenced by a healed scar)
+• Defined as Rainbow Trout longer than 20 inches in the Salmon River drainage (excluding lakes and reservoirs).
+Between Hells Canyon Dam and Oxbow Dam and the Boise River from its mouth upstream to Barber Dam during steelhead seasons, steelhead are Rainbow Trout over 20 inches with the adipose fin clipped (as evidenced by a healed scar)

-• Fishing for or targeting steelhead is prohibited unless a steelhead season is specifically opened for that water
+• Fishing for steelhead is prohibited unless a steelhead season is specifically opened for that water (see steelhead seasons/ limits on page 53)

 Sturgeon